Rey Valera: Mr. DJ and Sharon Cuneta

 It dawned upon Rey to write a song about the people who were responsible for playing songs on the radio; the DJs.
 Wherever radio station the song would be submitted in, it was almost always guaranteed that it would be played as it was their song.
 The song, Mr. DJ, made remarkable sales on the chart.

 Sharon stated in a recent interview by Deborah Kan in Star News Asia, that she has been always thankful for and grateful to Rey, for writing her first hit song.
 "Mr. DJ".

 The two have been friends ever since, and in 1992, Sharon paid tribute to her favorite composer when she recorded Sharon Sings Valera.

 When Sharon Cuneta and her then husband Gabby Concepcion separated, Rey composed the song, "Kahit Wala Ka Na" (Even When You're Gone).
 When Sharon and Rey met at Cinema Audio, she asked why he was not writing songs for her anymore.
 Rey replied that he did write one for her and submitted the song to VIVA for it to be an inspiration or a battleground for Sharon.
 Both of them found out that the song has been shelved for two years at VIVA.
 Sharon immediately recorded the song and used it in her movie, "Single Mother"(former title).
 It was retitled to "Kahit Wala Ka Na".

-Sharon's biggest blockbuster movies were lifted from popular songs of Rey, thus Sharon singing Valera has been an always-winning chemistry.